rrra/www/content/about/onboarding.md

 e-mail address on file.

-You will receive an e-mail notice once your Groupware account is created; it will contain your usename and a link you can use to create your Groupware password.
+You will receive an e-mail notice once your Groupware account is created; it will contain your username and a link you can use to create your Groupware password.

 {{< back >}}